 AZ Dental offers Biomet 3i dental implants to replace your missing teeth and restore your smile.
 Implants also restore functionality to your jaw, making speaking, eating, and chewing easier.
 We invite you to call us at 408-227-6000 to learn more about 3i dental implants in San Jose, California, and schedule your consultation with Drs.
-Andrew McDonald, Trang Thai, and Valerie De Leon.
+Andrew McDonald, and Trang Thai.

 While there are a wide variety of dental implants available, Biomet 3i dental implants are unique due to the innovative bone-bonding component included in the surface of the implant post.
 This bone-bonding component allows our dentists to place your implant in areas with low bone density, and to provide a quicker recovery following your implant placement.
 3i dental implants have an almost unparalleled success rate, with 98% of implants successfully placed.

 Some of the benefits of 3i dental implants include: